Some of the links on this page are

 your quilt fabrics (this helps to prevent setting the fold) and

 distribute them evenly throughout the washing machine.
 Turn on the

 machine and complete the washing cycle.

-your quilt fabric tumble dry on low removing the fabric from the dryer
+- Tumble dry on low removing it from the dryer

 while it is still slightly damp.
 You can skip the dryer altogether by